Texas High Court Rejects Bid to Reinstate GOP Convention

 Houston First, a government corporation established by the Houston City Council, manages the convention center.
 Citing the city’s spike in Covid-19 cases, it notified the Texas Republican Party on June 8 it had canceled the contract authorizing the event.

-The Texas Supreme Court’s ruling is not the last word in the Texas Republican Party’s litigation.
+The party’s last hope for holding the convention in Houston was snuffed out Monday afternoon when Harris County District Judge Daryl Moore denied its request for a temporary injunction.

-Harris County District Judge Daryl Moore is holding a hearing Monday on the party’s request for a temporary injunction to allow it to go ahead with the convention in Houston.
+Party leaders said its executive committee will vote Monday night on moving the convention online.

-The litigation unfolds as Houston grapples with a surge in coronaviruses cases, with some hospitals reporting their emergency rooms are being overwhelmed with people suffering from the respiratory illness.
+The litigation unfolded as Houston grapples with a surge in coronaviruses cases, with some hospitals reporting their emergency rooms are being overwhelmed with people suffering from the respiratory illness.

 The federal government is also helping the city deal with the surge in cases.
 The U.S. Department of Defense deployed an 85-soldier Urban Area Medical Task Force of Army Reserve medical professionals to Houston hospitals that will arrive Monday and a Disaster Medical Assistance Team from U.S. Health and Human Services has also been sent to Houston, the local NBC affiliate KPRC-TV reported.